 We are not aware of a translation of the Begutachtungsanleitung.
 We would still like to draw your attention to it.
 It is worth while to study it carefully, because the MDK expert will certainly do so, too.
-The Begutachtungsanleitung sets requirements for the order of various medical treatments and associated waiting periods.
-It covers both with ostensible expert knowledge that makes trans*persons' and caregivers' hair stand on end.
-Partly or entirely wrong understanding of the Begutachtungsanleitung by health insurance staff complete the list that often leads to unjustified disapproval of cost coverage.

 Statutory health insurance funds/ gesetzliche Krankenversicherungen (GKV) consider electrical epilation the preferred method for (beard) hair removal.
 The method is offered by very few physicians after all; in Hamburg, for example, there is none at all.
 Still the GKV generally covers medical treatment done by physicians only.
 The burden from this dilemma has traditionally been laid on the affected trans*women's backs.

-Even the Begutachtungsanleitung (see above) acknowledges that physicians do not offer the electrical epilation in the framework of the statutory health insurance accredited service to the necessary extent.
+Even the initial Begutachtungsanleitung (see above) has acknowledged that physicians do not offer the electrical epilation in the framework of the statutory health insurance accredited service to the necessary extent.
 Despite this acknowledgement, public health insurances have so far not been refraining from disapproving coverage of electrical epilation at cosmeticians in a seemingly random manner.
 There is a history of public health insurance companies approving or disapproving such coverage from case to case without any comprehensible rationale.
 Too many trans*women have been facing contradition, lame excuse, delay, denial of the shortage of physicist offering electrical epilation, unreasonable demand to consult the next available physicians located 100 km away, disapproval with general phrases rather than reasons so far.